clokep/relapse/docs/modules/porting_legacy_module.md

 # Porting an existing module that uses the old interface

-In order to port a module that uses Synapse's old module interface, its author needs to:
+In order to port a module that uses Relapse's old module interface, its author needs to:

 * ensure the module's callbacks are all asynchronous.
 * register their callbacks using one or more of the `register_[...]_callbacks` methods